kis-moho/kis-moho/README.md

 #### **NOW**
 - :house_with_garden: I'm based in Vienna, Austria.
-- :arrow_right: I am looking to transition into Data Analytics.
+- :arrow_right: I am looking to transition into Data Science.

 #### **BIO**
 - :microbe: My background is in molecular and synthetic biology.